-We will incur a substantial amount of debt to complete the GECAS Transaction, which will significantly increase our indebtedness and debt service obligations, increasing risks relating to our substantial level of indebtedness.
+We have incurred a substantial amount of debt to complete the GECAS Transaction, which has significantly increased our indebtedness and debt service obligations, increasing risks relating to our substantial level of indebtedness.

-As of June 30, 2021, the principal amount of our outstanding indebtedness was approximately \$28.3 billion.
-To finance the cash portion of the consideration for the GECAS Transaction, we expect to incur approximately \$24 billion of additional long-term debt.
-As additional consideration for the GECAS Transaction, we may issue to GE, or a subsidiary thereof, up to \$1 billion of additional debt, which will also serve to further increase GE's stake in the combined company.
+As of September 30, 2021, the principal amount of our outstanding indebtedness was approximately \$27.7 billion.
+To finance the cash portion of the consideration for the GECAS Transaction, we have incurred \$24 billion of additional long-term debt, including \$1 billion of additional debt issued to GE as additional consideration for the GECAS Transaction.
 Our ability to make payments on our debt, fund our other liquidity needs, and make planned capital expenditures will depend on the combined company's ability to generate cash in the future.
 We cannot guarantee that the combined company will generate sufficient cash or that we will have alternative measures available to us to meet our debt obligations.
 The substantial level of our indebtedness after giving effect to the GECAS Transaction may limit our ability to raise additional financing on favorable terms or at all in the future, limit our flexibility in planning for, or reacting to, changes in our business or industry or make us more vulnerable to downturns in our business, our industry or the economy in general, in ways that could negatively affect the price of our ordinary shares as well as our business and financial condition.